WaylonWalker/waylonwalkerv2/src/pages/blog/do-you-hoist.md

 templateKey: blog-post
 related_post_label: Check out this related post
 tags: []
-twitter_announcement: Do you have any use cases that you use hoising?
-Why?
-It seems like a really cool feature in any language that uses it, but I dont really notice it in use.
+  like a really cool feature in any language that uses it, but I dont really notice it in use.
 path: do-you-hoist